Brumby: Management in national parks

 As of 2023 the estimated number of brumbies in Kosciuszko National Park is 18,000, up from 14,000 in 2020.
+Following intensified removal efforts, horse numbers declined sharply; by 2024 estimates had fallen to 3,000–4,000.

 Between 22 October and 24 October 2000, approximately 600 brumbies were shot in the Guy Fawkes River National Park by the National Parks and Wildlife Service.
 As a result of the public outcry that followed the NSW Government established a steering committee to investigate alternative methods of control.
 Since the campaign began to remove horses from the national park, over 400 have been passively trapped and taken from the Park, and 200 of these have been re-homed.

 A particular feral horse of Australia, the Coffin Bay pony, was completely removed from the Coffin Bay National Park and relocated to a neighbouring parcel of land by 2004.
 This was a result of a public outcry to a previously proposed plan by South Australia's Department of Environment and Natural Resources to cull all animals in the park.

 A NSW National Parks and Wildlife Service cull during 2006 and 2007 in Kosciuszko National Park, where there were an estimated 1700 horses in 2005, resulted in a reduction of 64 horses.
 The NSW National Parks and Wildlife Service commenced a plan in 2007 to reduce brumby numbers by passive trapping in the Oxley Wild Rivers National Park.
 Over 60 brumbies captured in the Apsley River Gorge have now been re-homed.

 In 2008 the third phase of an aerial culling of brumbies took place, by shooting 700 horses from a helicopter, in Carnarvon Gorge in Carnarvon National Park, Queensland.